shankar1729/qimpy/docs/source/tutorials/molecules/firstcalc.rst

 In a plane-wave basis, bare nuclei are replaced by an effective potential due to the nucleus and core electrons, termed the pseudopotential, and only the remaining valence electrons are included explicitly in the DFT calculation.
-The **ions/pseudopotentials** key points to the path of the pseudopotentials.
+The **ions/pseudopotentials** key points to the pseudopotentials specified by the environment variable **QIMPY_PSEUDO_DIR**.

 Now, that basic input file can be run with

 .. code-block:: bash

-    python -m qimpy.dft -i water.yaml | tee water.out
+    python -m qimpy.dft -i water.yaml | tee -o water.out

 For more details about this stand-alone calculation check :doc:`/api/qimpy.dft.main`.
 That should complete in a few seconds and create files `water.out` and `water.h5`.
 Have a look at `water.out`.
 It lists the key-value pairs that were specified in the input file, then the initialization of :doc:`lattice </yamldoc/qimpy.lattice.Lattice>`, :doc:`ions </yamldoc/qimpy.dft.ions.Ions>`,